 This easy shepherd’s pie with red wine is such a cozy, heart warming dinner that serves at least 6-8 and even makes a fantastic freezer meal!
 With beef, carrots, onions, mushrooms, peas, a decadent red wine sauce and topped with crispy, baked Yukon gold mashed potatoes, it’s a perfectly filling, perfectly delicious, perfectly easy recipe for a crowd!

-You can make it up to 3 days ahead, and simply heat it up when your guests arrive!
+You can make it up to 3 days ahead, and simply heat it up right before dinner time!

 Red Wine Shepherd’s Pie

 - 1 pound ground beef

 - 1 large carrot - diced

 - 3-4 sprigs of fresh thyme - leaves removed

 - 1 cup beef stock

 - 4 tbsp. olive oil

 - 1 cup full bodied red wine - like cabernet